KOJI-SAS/onboarding/README.md

 > Before doing anything verify that you're using the last available version of OSX.

+## General instructions

+> If you received your mac already installed, you only need to add your SSH key located in `~/.ssh/id_rsa.pub` to your [Github account](https://github.com/account/ssh).

 You can following the instructions bellow:

 - Download this repository as a zip file